Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Peter Stastny was
+Peter Stastny

-born in Vienna, Austria, where he graduated from medical
+was born in Vienna, Austria, where he graduated from medical

 school in 1976.
 Since 1978 he has been working and residing

 in New York City.
-Taught at the Albert Einstein College
+Taught at the Albert Einstein College of Medicine

-rehabilitation, social support and self-help, in collaboration
+social support and self-help, in collaboration with individuals

-of alternative services that obviate psychiatric intervention
+that obviate psychiatric intervention and offer autonomous paths

-and offer autonomous paths towards recovery and full integration.
+towards recovery and full integration.
+These activities have

 |